-Think about how you will ask for a commitment this Easter.
+Think about how you will ask for a commitment.
 What can you do to encourage visitors to come back for a second or third time?

-As I mentioned recently, I try to announce a new series on days we expect a lot of visitors, like Easter.
+As I mentioned recently, I try to announce a new series on days we expect a lot of visitors.
 It creates a hook that brings many first time visitors back for part two the next week.